seanfisk/personal-chef-repo/config/macos/unautomated.md

 Unautomated Setup
 =================

-This file lists parts of OS X setup that are not automated.
+This file lists parts of macOS setup that are not automated.
 Typically, this is due to technical or practical reasons.

 * SSH key generation